DIY Earthenware Lamp: Thrifted to Pottery Barn Style

 Seal with Wax

-Finally, you will want to seal the surface of your lamp.
-I used a mixture of Clear and Dark Wax because I wanted to allow some of the dark wax to settle into the trowel marks and add depth to the texture of the Plaster of Paris finish.
+Finally, you are ready to seal the surface of your earthenware lamp.
+I used a mixture of clear and dark wax because I wanted to allow some of the dark wax to settle into the trowel marks and add depth to the texture of the plaster of Paris finish.

-If you don’t want to darken your lamp, you should use the clear wax alone or use a spray sealant such as Rust-0lenum Clear Sealer in a satin finish.
+If you don’t want to darken your lamp, use the clear wax alone or use a spray sealant such as Rust-0lenum Clear Sealer in a satin finish.

-How do you like it?
+How do you like the earthenware lamp makeover?
 I love the texture and the colors.
-Still not sure about the lampshade, but I have my receipt.
+I am still unsure about the lampshade, but I have my receipt.
 LOL

 Did you see this chest before, during, and after the transformation?
 If not, click here to check it out.

-In an update, the lamp received a new shade, which adds to this bedroom tour’s vintage charm.
+In an update, the lamp has received a series of new shades, adding to this bedroom tour’s vintage charm.
+The last update is this DIY pleated fabric lampshade update.

 You will love the other repurposed lighting posts if you enjoyed this post.